USCDataScience/polar.usc.edu/README.md

 When adding a new HTML file to the page, navigate to data/HTML/D3.html.
 Scroll down to the D3 section and simply add another link.

+####How To Start Finding Projects
+We will be mainly looking at D3 so this focuses on the HW3 project submissions found in the Dropbox link that Dr. Mattmann provided us.

+Every team has a different structure for their project.